Elliott Skeer: Career

 In 2023, Skeer continued his partnership with Adelson and joined Wright Motorsports to compete full-time GT World Challenge America.
 Competing in the Pro-Am class, the pair scored six class wins, including an overall win at Circuit of the Americas, on their way to runner-up honours in class.
 During 2023, Skeer also raced in the GS class of the Michelin Pilot Challenge for NOLASPORT, scoring a lone podium at the season-ending round at Road Atlanta en route to fifth in points.

 Skeer remained with Wright Motorsports for his second season in GT World Challenge America, whilst also making his debut in the IMSA SportsCar Championship, racing alongside Adelson for the full-season and Jan Heylen for the endurance rounds.
 In the former, Skeer won both races at Sonoma and also finished second at the season-ending Indianapolis 8 Hours to clinch the Pro title.
 In the latter, Skeer scored his maiden podium at the 12 Hours of Sebring by finishing third, a feat he also repeated at Laguna Seca, before taking his first GTD win later that year at Indianapolis, helping him to finish 11th in points despite missing the round in Mosport.

-In late 2024 it was announced that Skeer would return to Wright Motorsports for his sophomore season in the series, alongside Adelson.
-In the season-opening 24 Hours of Daytona, Skeer qualified on pole and finished second.
+In late 2024, it was announced that Skeer would return to Wright Motorsports for his sophomore season in the series, alongside Adelson.
+In the season-opening 24 Hours of Daytona, Skeer qualified on pole and finished second, before finishing on the podium again at Indianapolis to end the year sixth in GTD.
 During 2025, Skeer made his debut at the 24 Hours of Spa, racing in the Gold Cup alongside Adelson and Sargent, in which they finished fourth in class.
+Skeer also participated in the following round at the Nürburgring alongside the trio, in which they finished sixth in class.

+The following year, Skeer remained with Wright Motorsports for his third season in the GTD class of the IMSA SportsCar Championship, albeit only racing in the Endurance races.